iiitraichur/new.iiitr.ac.in/_posts/press-release/2022-10-21-IIITR-brawny-placements.md

 </div>
 <br />
 <div>
-<b>Hyderabad, October 19, 2022:</b> Indian Institute Information Technology, Raichur (IIIT Raichur/ IIITR)
+<b>Hyderabad, October 19, 2022:</b> Indian Institute of Information Technology, Raichur (IIIT Raichur/ IIITR)
 witnessed 5 job offers from 2 companies in the early stage of Phase-I of the Campus Placement 2022.
 The entire process was held online, with students attending coding tests and job interviews from the campus and dully proctored by the respective companies in coordination with the Training Placement Cell of IIIT Raichur.